tlamart/100-days-of-code/log.md

 **Today's Progress:** Finished one exercise on flas, one more to go !

 **Thoughts:** It's been a while I haven't done an exercise from CS50x !

+### Day 20, January 21 2025

+**Today's Progress:** Still working on the last CS50x exercise.

+**Thoughts:** I'm getting a little bit more confident with web dev in general but only a little bit.